d2l-ai/d2l-en/chapter_appendix_tools/jupyter.md

 ## Edit and Run the Code Locally

 Suppose that the local path of code of the book is "xx/yy/d2l-en/".
 Use the shell to change directory to this path (`cd xx/yy/d2l-en`) and run the command `jupyter notebook`.
-If your browser doesn't do this automatically, open http://localhost:8888 and you will see the interface of Jupyter and all the folders containing the code of the book, as shown in :numref:`fig_jupyter00`.
+If your browser does not do this automatically, open http://localhost:8888 and you will see the interface of Jupyter and all the folders containing the code of the book, as shown in :numref:`fig_jupyter00`.

 ![The folders containing the code in this book. ](../img/jupyter00.png) :width:`600px`